eladnava/mailgen/THEME.md

 1. Create an `.html` file within your project directory
 2. Paste your e-mail template into the file
-3. Scroll down to the [injection code snippets](#injection-snippets) and copy and paste each code snippet into the relevant area of your template markup
+3. Scroll down to the [injection snippets](#injection-snippets) and copy and paste each code snippet into the relevant area of your template markup
-4. Optionally create a `.txt` file for the plaintext version of your theme (base off of [`index.txt`](themes/default/index.txt))
+4. Optionally create a `.txt` file for the plaintext version of your theme (base off of [`themes/default/index.txt`](themes/default/index.txt))

 When you've got your custom theme file(s) ready, apply them as follows: